smolijar/gitwiki-thesis/src/analysis.md

 2. Administrator

   Is a user with direct access to the hosted machine.
-  Since all data are stored on the server filesystem, administrator unlimited power over repositories with wiki and ACL content.
+  Since all data are stored on the server FS, administrator unlimited power over repositories with wiki and ACL content.

 TODO: NOTE ABOUT ACCESS UI